How can Singapore SMEs win while facing global trade disruption?

 To reduce risk of non-payment even further, SMEs can rely on Accounts Receivable Purchase (ARP) services.
 The issuing financial institution can take on the risk of non-payment - purchasing their receivables and giving SMEs fast access to working capital of up to 90% of the receivables’ value.
 DBS customers with ARP financing also benefit from the product’s export credit insurance option, which provides up to 100% credit cover in the event of the buyer’s insolvency or protracted default.
 This gives ARP customers added breathing room to manage business risks and nurture growth in the face of uncertainty.
 SMEs who do not have the need for an ARP can still obtain Export Credit Insurance via trade credit insurers or brokers.

 Finally, SMEs taking on a global market might suffer from “impostor syndrome”, feeling out of their depth in an unfamiliar environment.
-Fortunately, advisory services from bank partners can help provide greater clarity and assurance in an uncertain foreign export environment - 75% of Singapore medium-sized enterprises prefer to work with “a trusted and reliable banking partner with a long track record of supporting businesses.”
+Fortunately, export advisory services from bank partners can help provide greater clarity and assurance in an uncertain foreign export services - 75% of Singapore medium-sized enterprises prefer to work with “a trusted and reliable banking partner with a long track record of supporting businesses.”

 Conclusion: the pendulum swings back